 126 Lygon Street, Carlton | Mains $16-$22

-If you’ve queued outside Hakata Gensuke on Elizabeth Street and thought “I wish there was one closer to the park,” wish granted.
 Their Carlton outpost on Lygon Street serves the same 24-hour pork bone broth that made the original famous.
 The Signature Tonkotsu ($17) arrives milky-white and almost obscenely rich.
-You can adjust the noodle firmness from “soft” (katamen) to “extra hard” (barikata), and if you don’t know what that means, the staff will walk you through it with genuine patience.
+You can adjust the noodle firmness from soft to extra hard, and the staff will walk you through it.
+The black garlic tonkotsu ($19) is the move for more depth.

 Go for: The broth.
 Always the broth.